A residency rotation in Peru

 Living with a Peruvian Family

 A residency rotation in Peru is further enriched by staying with a local family.
-A welcoming family offers both language and cultural immersion.
+Our homestay families offer both language and cultural immersion.
 We work with a small number of families all just a few minutes’ walk from our center.
 They are professional households with comfortable homes.
 All have Wi-Fi, and private rooms for program participants, many with private bathrooms.
 More importantly our families are interested in our participants and offer the immersion that adds to the student’s language learning and overall experience.
+We also welcome partners and spouses.

 Health care Campaigns